Annalisa-Boerner/1337Spells/README.md

 Take a look at the available spells and cantrips (thanks, D&D 5e API!), and choose which you'd like your character to learn using the "Add" button.
 (For the uninitiated, a cantrip is the lowest-level type of spell in the game - they're useful but inconsequential tricks that even the newest wizard can pull off without expending any of their precious magical energy.)
 I chose to use a Details button that calls the individual spell's API endpoint rather than fully loading all of the spell info on initial load in order to improve performance on load.

-Your spellbook informs you that you can add up to six spells and three cantrips, and will dyamically update to "Spellbook full" once your list is complete.
+Your spellbook informs you that you can add up to six spells and three cantrips, and will dynamically update to "Spellbook full" once your list is complete.
 Frankly, I was excited to save myself from the endless cycle of googling "level 1 wizard how many spells how many cantrips 5e", and to do that for my users, as well.

 ---
 ## Installation